Ontario island getaways worth exploring

 Wolfe Island, St. Lawrence River

-Located in in Southeast Ontario’s Frontenac County, Wolfe Island is the largest of the famous Thousand Islands.
+Located in Southeast Ontario’s Frontenac County, Wolfe Island is the largest of the famous Thousand Islands archipelago, scattered like gems in the St. Lawrence River.

-The island is situated where Lake Ontario ends and St. Lawrence begins, across the waters from Kingston.
-It is known as a quiet, picturesque place with secluded beaches, sand dunes and cycling routes.
+The island lies where Lake Ontario meets the St. Lawrence, across from Kingston.
+It is a peaceful and picturesque place, featuring secluded beaches, sand dunes, cycling trails and the charming village of Marysville.

-Wolfe Island is about 20 minutes from Kingston via a year-round ferry service from the Kingston Terminal to Wolfe Island Dawson’s Point dock, just under five kilometres east of Marysville.
+Wolfe Island is about 20 minutes from Kingston by a year-round ferry service from the Kingston Terminal to Wolfe Island Dawson’s Point dock, just under five kilometres east of Marysville.

 Visit the Old House Museum to learn more about the island’s history.
 Sample butter tarts from the original Wolfe Island Bakery, right by the dock.
 Explore the various cycling routes and hike through wetlands to the beach.
 Enjoy beautiful lake views, exceptional birding and the rare dunes of Big Sandy Bay Conservation Area.